Liu0329/wordle-solver/README.md

 After removing rare words, current online wordle uses 2315 words for the targets, but 12972 words as legal try, as the 3rd line.
 The only word it fails is **jolly**.
 The reason is that there are so many *olly: polly, holly, golly, wolly, folly, jolly, lolly, molly ...

-Interestingly, the shorter the words, the harder it grows for the computer.
+Interestingly, the shorter the words, the harder it grows.
 Because there are more similar words, for instance: five, bide, tide, aide, kite, wine, wide, pide...

 ### online versions: